 My littlest turned two!
 I can hardly believe it.
 We are officially past the baby phase at our house.
 She is such a little person now, and with that number "2", I feel like I have to start letting go of considering her to be my baby.
 She is already so independent and capable, and I have to remember to let her be the big girl she is!

 Unfortunately, she has been sick all week, so we had to postpone her birthday party with her buddies.
-But fear not, the grandparents saved the day by braving the germs and coming to celebrate with us on the actual anniversary of Iris's birth.
+But fear not, the grandparents saved the day by braving the germs and coming to celebrate with us on the actual anniversary of Little Sister's birth.

 |Look WHOOOO's having a birthday!|

 I used this yellow cake recipe from smitten kitchen, and was surprised at how tall the layers came out!
 It made for a pretty impressive looking cake.
 I made it the night before and refrigerated it overnight, and I wished I had pulled it out a bit earlier because it's definitely better once it gets back to room temp--it's a little too dense when it's even a little bit chilly.

 For decorating, I just made this quick vanilla buttercream, put a little in a plastic bag for decorating, then put a few drops of red food coloring in so that Little Sister could have the pink owl she had requested.
 For the chocolate icing, I made a 1/6th recipe of this instant fudge buttercream, also from smitten kitchen, and it was de. lish. ous.
 Looking for an opportunity to frost an entire cake with this.
 After frosting with the pink, I just used the white and chocolate frosting in plastic baggies with the corner snipped off to do the decorating.